-Look to ITT Enidine Inc. for high performance Wire Rope Isolators and Compact Wire Rope Isolators.
-The wire rope isolators have stainless steel cable and aluminum retaining bars, which provides excellent vibration isolation.
+Look to Enidine for high performance Wire Rope Isolators and Compact Wire Rope Isolators.
+The wire rope isolators have stainless steel cable and RoHS compliant aluminum retaining bars, which provides excellent vibration isolation.
 The isolators are corrosion resistant, which makes them environmentally stable and high-performance in a variety of applications.
 The isolators are completely unaffected by oil, chemicals, abrasives, ozone, and temperature extremes.

 The compact wire rope isolator is smaller than a traditional wire rope and can absorb shock and vibration in small spaces.
 Single point mounting offers flexibility for integration into existing products.

-With versatile mounting options, crimping patterns, and size variation, helical isolator products can help your systems meet all requirements for industrial, defense, and commercial uses.
-ITT Enidine Inc. has a commitment to quality and all products meet the industry standards of DEF-STND 0755, MIL-STD-810, BV43-44, MIL-STD-167, STANAG-042, MIL-S-901, and MIL-E-5400.
+With versatile mounting options, crimping patterns, and size variation, helical isolator products may help your systems meet all requirements for industrial, defense, and commercial uses.
+Enidine has a commitment to quality and all products are capable of the industry standards DEF-STND 0755, MIL-STD-810, BV43-44, MIL-STD-167, STANAG-042, MIL-S-901, and MIL-E-5400.

 Both compact wire rope isolators and wire rope isolators can be used on galley components where motors and fans produce vibrations onto surrounding structures.
 They can also be used to control vibration and thermal expansion.